Storage Engines

 Before using PUT - Migrate Buckets, check that the buckets you’re migrating meet the requirements for Magma.

-If the bucket does not meet or exceed those requirements, the API call returns "errorType": "MagmaBucketSizeTooSmall"
+If the bucket fails to meet those requirements, the API call returns "errorType": "MagmaBucketSizeTooSmall".